Social Studies Department

 Veronica Penny

-World Geography- Teacher- Atuanya Dubreuil
+World Geography- Teacher- Veronica Penny

 This course focuses on the study of places and relationships between people and their environments.

-World History- Teacher- Katy Garner
+World History- Teacher- Veronica Penny

 This course focuses on mankind’s early accomplishments.
 Students will explore ancient Egypt, China, India, Greece, Rome, the Middle East, and the Americas.
 Major world religions will be discussed.
 This course is intended to be a survey course of ancient world history.